 We can also provide non-invasive prenatal testing if the baby has not been born yet.
-Much like a legal test, this cannot be self-administered, but we can send out one of our registered nurses to take a blood sample, which can then be analysed by our laboratory to determine paternity.
-We can also provide Y chromosome testing if the alleged father is not available for any of the paternity tests, using another male family member from their side of the family.
-However, if the alleged father is available we highly recommend that the test is performed using his sample.
+Much like a legal test this cannot be self-administered, but we can send out one of our registered nurses to take a blood sample, which can then be analysed by our laboratory to determine paternity.
+We can also provide Y chromosome testing if the father is not available for any of the paternity tests, using another male family member from their side of the family.
+However, if the father is available we highly recommend that the test is performed with the alleged father whenever possible.

 What is the difference between a peace of mind test and a court approved paternity test?

 A ‘peace of mind’ test means that the paternity test can be self-administered at home using one of our kits that we will send to an address of your choice.
 It can be used for your own knowledge and peace of mind, but as the samples will have been collected by you (self-administered) it cannot be used in legal proceedings.
-It will not be admissible in court, as proof of paternity for the Child Support Agency or for immigration purposes.
-It is still an extremely accurate form of testing, and if you only need it for your own knowledge, then it is a more affordable solution to determining the paternity of a child.
+It will not be admissible in court, as proof as paternity for the Child Services Agency or for immigration purposes.
+It is still an extremely accurate form of testing and if you only need it for your own knowledge then it is a more affordable solution to determining the paternity of a child.

-If you require a paternity test for your own knowledge order a peace of mind test kit to perform at your own convenience, any time.
-If you require a court-approved test, then order a legal paternity test, and we can arrange for one of our sample collectors to visit you at an address of your choice at a time that’s convenient to you.
-Alternatively, you can visit one of our Walk-in Centres for free sample collection that does not require an appointment.
+If you require a paternity test for your own knowledge order a piece of mind test kit to perform at your own convenience, any time.
+If you require a court approved test then order a legal paternity test and we can arrange for one of our sample collectors to visit you at an address of your choice at a time that’s convenient to you.
+Alternatively, you can visit one of our walk-in centres for free sample collection that does not require an appointment.